danielk333/phd-course-software-development/content/schedule/_index.md

 title: Schedules
 ---

-The schedules for the different iterations of the course
+This section contains the schedules for the different iterations of the course